Dev8683/pvsneslibwiki/Installation-with-Windows.md

-You will find here detailed instruction for installing libSnes on Windows environment.
+Here, You will find  detailed instruction for installing libSnes on a Windows environment.
-To use PVSnesLib, you will need :
+To use PVSnesLib, you will need:
   * msys
   * Last version of DevKitSnes
   * Last version of PVSnesLib binaries